 Contact time refers to the time your foot remains in contact with the ground during each step, the time from the moment your foot touches the ground until toe-off.

 Flight time refers to the time neither foot is in contact with the ground between consecutive steps of the left to the right foot or vice versa.

 - *below 85ms: short

-- *Elite: above 150ms
+- *above 150ms: long

 Swing and stride time